Meet Lisa Christensen, LMFT

 A space where you can finally hear your own thoughts—without guilt, pressure, or outside noise.

-I’m interested in the why behind your patterns—not to pathologize them, but to understand what they’ve been protecting, and why it has made sense for you to disconnect.
+I’m interested in the why behind your patterns—what they've been protecting, and why it's made sense to disconnect.

 Because once you can name what’s happening underneath, it becomes easier to make choices that reflect who you are and what matters to you.